Why is my air handler

 HVAC

-The answer to 'why is my air handler' is that there could be several common causes, including a clogged air filter, a malfunctioning thermostat, or issues with the blower motor or fan.
-Symptoms may include poor airflow, strange noises, or the air handler not turning on at all.
-Solutions can range from simple DIY tasks like replacing the air filter to more complex repairs that require a professional HVAC technician.
+The answer to 'why is my air handler' is that there could be several common causes, such as a failed blower motor, clogged air filters, or issues with the thermostat or control board.
+Symptoms may include the air handler not turning on, making strange noises, or not circulating air properly.

 Step-by-Step Guide